 Make a list of needs and wants.
 Do your kids need a play space?
 Do you want to grow vegetables?
-Would your family gather on a patio?
+Would your family enjoy gathering on a patio?
 Do some very rough sketches of the yard with thoughts of where you want to place things; it's a great organizing principle for landscape design for beginners.
-"These aren't master plans, just ideas," says Marianne Lipanovich, author of the Big Book of Garden Designs (Oxmoor House, 2008).
-"The one I did for our front-yard overhaul was literally a few lines and a couple of circles, but my husband understood the plan, and we went ahead with formal planning out on the site.
-You can easily play around with ideas without a lot of time and commitment."
+They don't need to be master plans (they can just be ideas), according to Marianne Lipanovich, author of the Big Book of Garden Designs.
+Her sketch for her front yard landscape design overhaul was just a few lines and a couple of circles.
+You can easily play around with ideas without a lot of time and commitment.

 Study the sun and wind patterns.
-You might want to place a patio on the west side of the house, but it will get lots of afternoon sun, which means dinnertime in August won't be relaxing -- just hot.
+You might want to place a patio on the west side of the house, but it will get lots of afternoon sun, which means dinnertime in August could be unpleasantly hot.
 And wind whistling around a corner will quickly extinguish a fire pit.
-Those are common mistakes in landscape design for beginners.
+Those are common mistakes in backyard landscape design for beginners.
 Your design should take into account what the sun and wind do at different times of the day and year.
-"You'll need solutions to temper the problem," Lipanovich says.

-Live with it for a while.
 Coming to quick conclusions about your yard can lead to choices that don't work in the long term.
-"In our yard, there are certain areas where you want to go and sit that I wouldn't have thought of when we first bought it," Lipanovich says.
+Live with it for a while before making any changes.
+After spending more time outdoors, you'll start to see areas where you want to go and sit that you wouldn't have thought of at first, Lipanovich says.

-Focus on scale and pacing.
 It's the trickiest principle in landscape design for beginners, but scale and pacing give your yard a pulled-together look.
 There will be variations in size, shape, and color, with tall plants against a building or in the back of a flowerbed, and paths that lead people through the space.
-"You'll want to repeat some elements, whether it's a certain plant, a common color, or even a shape, so there's a sense of cohesion," Lipanovich says.
-"But you also don't want it to be monotonous, so try adding an occasional element that's different from the landscape and will stand out."
+Lipanovich emphasizes the importance of finding a good balance between repetition and new elements.
+Repetition gives a sense of cohesion, but you also don't want it to be monotonous.
+An occasional new element is better than having all different elements throughout.

 Remember: Patience is key to landscape design for beginners.
-If all of that bare space is too much to look at, and the kids and dogs are tracking in mud, rely on temporary solutions -- annuals, fast-growing groundcovers that you don't care about for the long term, even mulch -- to cover an area while you're figuring out what you want.
-"Large landscaping features like trees can be hard to move; annuals can be taken out, and small perennials and shrubs can be transplanted if you realize they're in the wrong spot.
-But in the meantime, you have something out there," Lipanovich says.
+If all of that bare space is too much to look at, and the kids and dogs are tracking in mud, rely on temporary solutions, for example, plunking down some annuals, mulch, and fast-growing groundcovers, to cover an area while you're figuring out what you want.
+Lipanovich also recommends using annuals and small perennials around larger plants that need time to grow and fill in.
+You can always dig them up and move them somewhere else if you realize they're in the wrong spot later on.